mui/toolpad/examples/showcase/README-sales-dashboard.md

-# User admin app

-<p class="description">A basic user admin app.
-This example app has 2 pages.</p>
+# Sales dashboard

-## A BI dashboard
+<p class="description">A BI dashboard to track sales</p>

+[App embed]

-It shows a bar chart as a custom component.
+This app primarily shows how to add a bar chart using custom component feature of Toolpad.

-## A CRUD app

-It shows a basic admin app that adds a new user and shows a list existing users.

-The app can be accessed from this [Codesandbox]()